Possession (Prohibited Substances – Criminal)

 - actus reus.
 From the Latin, mens rea is “guilty mind” – guilty knowledge or intention to commit a prohibited act.

 Actus reus is “the prohibited act.”
-Before a person can be found criminally liable for violating a law, due process requires that a statute must put the person on notice of just which acts are specifically prohibited and subject to criminal remedies.
+Before a person can be criminally liable for violating a law, a statute must put the person on notice.
+So, due process requires notice of just what specific acts the law prohibits and subjects to criminal remedies.

 The mens rea element requires guilty knowledge or intent to do the prohibited act.
 When we speak of criminal intent, we refer to general intent – intent to do the prohibited act.